ReactionMechanismGenerator/RMG-website/README.rst

     This should live in a ``rmgweb/media/Highcharts`` folder.

 In order to get the web server running, you must first create a secret key for Django.
-This key should be placed in the file ``rmgweb/secretkey.py``.
-An example of such a file, ``rmgweb/secretkey.py.example``, is available.
-The easiest way to generate a secret key is to initialize a dummy Django project and copy its secret key from the ``settings.py`` file.
-If you are only developing locally, then you can simply move the ``rmgweb/secretkey.py.example`` file to ``rmgweb/secretkey.py``; however, in production environments you are strongly urged to use a custom key.
+This key should be placed in the file ``rmgweb/secretsettings.py``.
+An example of such a file, ``rmgweb/secretsettings.py.example``, is available.
+The easiest way to generate a secret key is to initialize a dummy Django project and copy its secret key from the ``settings.py`` file, or visit a site such as http://www.miniwebtool.com/django-secret-key-generator/.
+If you are only developing locally, then you can simply move the ``rmgweb/secretsettings.py.example`` file to ``rmgweb/secretsettings.py``; however, in production environments you are strongly urged to use a custom key.

 Once the secret key is setup, you can start the development server to test the